 Cotton futures are expected to trade sideways: Angel Commodities

-According to Angel Commodities, Cotton futures are expected trade sideways on news that the monsoon may be normal this year.
+According to Angel Commodities, Cotton futures are expected trade sideways on good physical demand.

 Angel Commodities' report on Cotton